jasondentler/jasondentler.github.com/_posts/2012-08-10-integration-testing.md

 After each test, we check for test errors.
 If the test failed, we save an image of page as well as the HTML.

 ###What's next?
-In part 2, we dive in to the specifics of controlling RavenDB.
+In the next part of this series, we dive in to the specifics of controlling RavenDB.

 *None of this should be considered original work.
 This solution is cobbled together from bits and pieces I found scattered across the web.*